GEOG/EME 432

 Graphic showing natural gas consumption, production and import trends 1950-2016

 A gateway fuel? - Natural gas is often touted as a bridge to a cleaner, more reliable energy future.
 With greenhouse gas emissions roughly half those of coal combustion, natural gas is being marketed as a cleaner fossil fuel.
-Life cycle assessments evaluating the entire processes involved in extraction and processing for both fuels are being done to determine the real environmental footprint of using these fuels.
+Partially because of the direct emissions reduction, but also because it has become cheaper to produce than coal, mostly due to fracking.
+The U.S. currently generates about 40% of it's electricity from natural gas.

-Coal - the abundant domestic fossil fuel is in many ways an iconic and cultural fixture in our society denoting progress and growth.
-Coal is cheap, readily available, and we've got the infrastructure to burn it.
-Coal is responsible for about half of the electricity in the US.
+Coal - the abundant domestic fossil fuel is in many ways an iconic and cultural fixture in our society, denoting progress and growth.
+Coal is cheap (not including externalities, of course), readily available, and we've got the infrastructure to burn it.
+Coal is responsible for about 20% of the electricity in the US.
 We also use coal in the production of steel.
 Unfortunately, coal combustion results in high greenhouse gas emissions.
 In addition to consuming a lot of coal domestically, we also produce and export large quantities of coal.
 Some areas of the country (like the Gulf states) actually find it cheaper to import foreign coal than to transport it from the distant domestic places of origin.

 • Wyoming - 41%